-As part of our podcast series talking about FINRA’s 2023 Exam Priorities, in this episode of our Oyster Stew Podcast, our experts share best practices and what we are hearing from our clients and the industry at large on Reg BI, Sales and Communications.
+As part of our podcast series talking about FINRA’s 2023 Exam Priorities, in this episode of our Oyster Stew Podcast, our experts share best practices and what we are hearing from our clients and the industry at large on Reg BI (Regulation Best Interest under the Securities Exchange Act of 1934), Sales and Communications.

 Transcript provided by TEMI

 Libby Hall: Welcome to the Oyster Stew Podcast.
 I am Libby Hall, Director of Communications for Oyster Consulting.
 As part of our podcast series talking about FINRA’s 2023 exam priorities, today our experts share best practices and what we’re hearing from our clients in the industry at large on Reg BI, sales, and communications.
 With me today are our host, Bob Mooney, and experts Casey Dougherty, Evan Rosser, and Joe Sisti.
 Let’s get started.
 Bob,